 I hadn’t originally planned on sharing what we learned with others.
 But soon other vintners—Phelps, Chappellet, Clos Du Val, etc.—wanted to start their own and get in on the success.
 I saw a need, and it was a strong need, so we started expanding what we did.
 Since then, I’ve started the equivalent of eight separate businesses throughout my wine career.

-Dave: So tell me about that first business.
+CPL: So tell me about that first business.

 Lesley: The Ambrosia Wine Catalogue was DTC sales through mailing lists.
 We handled the database and the shipping.
 For the first five or six years, we tried to outsource fulfillment, but there wasn’t really anyone at the time that did it, other than Wrap-It Transit or Cartons & Crates.
 So, although it wasn’t my main goal, we eventually morphed into a shipping company, not only doing our own fulfillment but fulfillment for others as well.